Myanmar: Aung San Suu Kyi jailed for four years | DW | 06.12.2021

 Days after the coup, Suu Kyi was charged with possessing unlicensed walkie-talkies and signal-jammers, as well as with violating coronavirus restrictions during the 2020 elections.

-Afterwards, the military added a number of other charges, including violating the colonial-era Official Secrets Act and “electoral fraud and lawless actions”.
-She is also accused of having accepted illegal payments of worth $600,000 (€493,000) in cash and 11.4 kilograms of gold bars.
+Afterward, the military added a number of other charges, including violating the colonial-era Official Secrets Act and “electoral fraud and lawless actions”.
+She is also accused of having accepted illegal payments worth $600,000 (€493,000) in cash and 11.4 kilograms of gold bars.

 In February, Suu Kyi’s National League for Democracy (NLD) party allegedly sent international organizations a letter urging them not to recognize the military government, which has prompted the junta to charge her with intent to incite.